-Matters learned in dialogue with shareholders are summarized each quarter by Investor Relations and shared in a timely manner with Directors including Independent Directors, Corporate Executive Officers, and with related departments.
+Matters learned in dialogue with shareholders are summarized by Investor Relations and shared in a timely manner whenever it is needed, with Directors including Independent Directors, Senior Vice Presidents, and with related departments.

 The above section complies with Corporate Governance Supplementary Principle 5-1-2 (iv).